Bernie Bro: Sanders campaign response

 In February 2016, Sanders distanced himself from the group as a result of alleged sexist attacks against rival Democratic nominee Hillary Clinton.
-On CNN's State of the Union programme, Jake Tapper asked whether he had heard "about this phenomenon, Bernie Bros, who support you and sometimes attack in very sexist ways".
+On CNN's State of the Union program, Jake Tapper asked whether he had heard "about this phenomenon, Bernie Bros, who support you and sometimes attack in very sexist ways".
 Sanders replied "I have heard about it.
 It's disgusting...Anybody who is supporting me and who is doing sexist things, we don't want them.
 I don't want them.
 That is not what this campaign is about."

 In an interview with Thom Hartmann, state Senator Nina Turner (a campaign surrogate for Senator Bernie Sanders) criticized the use of the term: "I just think it is really hyped by the Clinton campaign.
 I mean, both candidates have people who really, really support them and sometimes in ways that are not nice.
 But it's the same thing, if people want to research this, it's the same thing that the Clinton campaign did to President, then Senator, Obama.
 I think they were called 'Obama Boys.'
 So it's really the same stuff recycled that there are a group of men out there that are rabid and they're sexist and they're really against Secretary Clinton."
 Max van Dyke made a similar point in 2017.

 During the ninth 2020 Democratic debate, Sanders suggested that Russians were impersonating people claiming to be his supporters online.
 A Twitter spokesperson rejected this suggestion, telling CNBC: "Using technology and human review in concert, we proactively monitor Twitter to identify attempts at platform manipulation and mitigate them.
 As is standard, if we have reasonable evidence of state-backed information operations, we’ll disclose them following our thorough investigation to our public archive — the largest of its kind in the industry."